 CM 05275 CONTEXTUAL THEOLOGY AND ETHICS 3 hrs.
 Doing theology and ethics requires engagement in the way different cultural contexts influence the interpretation of Christian belief and practice.
 We will critically consider the method of contextual theology and ethics, examining important concepts, positions and problems, including dealing with different criteria for the interpretation of "context" and different theoretical models.
 We will also analyze different contexts for theology and ethics and develop theological and ethical reflections from within those contexts.
 (See ET 05275)

 CM 05208 TRANSFORMATIVE PEACEMAKING 3 hrs.
 This course explores Christian peacemaking traditions with attention to practical conflict transformation in the parish, in communities, and in the world.

 CM 05149 CHRISTIAN DIALOGUE WITH WORLD RELIGIONS 3 hrs.
 This course aims to provide a basic introduction to the world religions.
 The course emphasizes the interaction of religion and culture with a view to cross-cultural understanding.
 "Dialogue between Christians and adherents of other religions including African Religions, Buddhism, Judaism, Hinduism, Islam, Confucianism, and Shintoism is the subject of this course."

-CM 05045 ISSUES IN CHURCH RELATIONS WORLDWIDE 3 hrs.

-CM 05043 NEW AMERICAN RELIGIOUS GROUPS 3 hrs.
+CM 05045 ISSUES IN CHURCH RELATIONS WORLDWIDE This is a cross-listed course - please see CH 05045 for description.
+3 hrs.
+CM 05043 NEW AMERICAN RELIGIOUS GROUPS This is a cross-listed course - please see CH 05043 for description.
+3 hrs.

-CM 04764 CHRISTIAN EDUCATION IN A MEDIA CULTURE
+CM 04764 CHRISTIAN EDUCATION IN A MEDIA CULTURE 3 hrs.
 This course will focus on how contemporary media affects our culture, our ways of learning, and our faith.
 It will also consider the implications for Christian education in a multimedia society.
 (See EM 04764).

-CM 04684 WORKING WITH BLACK YOUTH 3 hrs.

-How can the church develop ministries that engage young people and the process of spiritual formation and discipleship?
+CM 04684WORKING WITH BLACK YOUTH3 hrs.How can the church develop ministries that engage young people and the process of spiritual formation and discipleship?
 This course explores various cultural dimensions of black youth today, including the hip-hop culture, as well as some specific programs of ministry that have proven to be successful.
 (See AA 04684)

 CM 04663 FAITH AT THE BORDERS: THE U.S. AND MEXICO 3 hrs.
-IN COVENANT AND CONFLICT

-This is a cross-listed course - please see ET 04663 for a description.
+IN COVENANT AND CONFLICT This is a cross-listed course - please see ET 04663 for a description.
 CM 04541 TWO PILLARS OF JUDAISM: SACRED TIME 3 hrs.
-AND SACRED PLACE

-This course will explore two of the pillars of Jewish life.
+AND SACRED PLACE This course will explore two of the pillars of Jewish life.
 Also this course will allow students to examine the biblical foundations of the Sabbath and the land of Israel.
 Eternity becomes possible through a combination of sacred time and sacred space.
 This course will explore the Jewish tradition: the way in which sacred scripture is renewed in every generation.
 The Five Books of Moses are sacred and primary, but so is the rabbinic literature that has evolved over two millennia.
 In this context, we will become familiar with a few of the most important rabbinic texts, beginning with the Mishnah, which was undoubtedly a critical body of teaching in Jesus' time.
 Visual sources will be utilized and student participation will be a major component.
 (See CH 04541)